-During the Sundays after Easter, we will take a closer look at this part of our vision statement, asking and exploring questions of what it means to embody Christ-like compassion.
+During the Sundays after Pentecost, we will take a closer look at this part of our vision statement, asking and exploring questions of what it means to live Christ-led courage.
 Join us for worship at 10:30am in the Libertyville Civic Center, main floor.

 Our pastor Roland now posts copies of past sermons on his sermon blog.
 It's a great resource if you missed the service or want to revisit what you heard.